thingsdb/ThingsDocs/v0/content/data-types/thing/has.md

 ### Return value

-Returns `true` when the given propery name is found and otherwise `false`.
+Returns `true` when the given property name is found and otherwise `false`.

 ### Example